gokdenizozkan/ddd/README.md

 #### f3: Represent a store

-1. A store must have a "LegalEntity", thus write "LegalEntity" to represent a legal entity.
+~~1.
+A store must have a "LegalEntity", thus write "LegalEntity" to represent a legal entity.~~
-2. Write "Store" to represent stores.
+~~2.
+Write "Store" to represent stores.~~
-3. Write a StoreType enum to represent the type of store.
-Currently of no use, but for future scalability.
+~~3.
+Write a StoreType enum to represent the type of store.
+Currently of no use, but for future scalability.~~
 4. A store must have Sellers to manage it. (bidirectional one to many)

 #### f4: Represent an address